GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 done
 ```

-Optionally, you can set the number of replicas for Consul.
+You can choose to specify the number of replicas for Consul.
-There must be at least 1 replica, but the default and recommended number of replicas is 3.
+There must be at least 1 replica, but the default - and recommended - number of replicas is 3.

 ```shell
 export REPLICAS=3